 The beaches were also littered with thousands of obstacles for the landing craft, principally mines and a large number of heavy artillery shells buried with their fuses exposed to explode when any landing craft passed over them.
 One battalion was placed along the beach to defend against the landing, but it was meant merely to delay the inevitable US island advance.

-The US order of battle for 'Stalemate II', under the overall command of Nimitz, was led by Admiral William F, Halsey’s 3rd Fleet, and comprised Vice Admiral Theodore S. Wilkinson’s Joint Expeditionary Force (Task Force 31) with Smith’s III Amphibious Corps as its Expeditionary Troops (Task Force 36).
+The US assault forces for 'Stalemate II', under the overall command of Nimitz, were led by Admiral William F. Halsey’s 3rd Fleet, and comprised Vice Admiral Theodore S. Wilkinson’s Joint Expeditionary Force (Task Force 31) with Smith’s III Amphibious Corps as its Expeditionary Troops (TF36).
 Major General Roy S. Geiger’s Western Landing Force (Task Group 36.1) was centred for the initial landings on Rupertus’s 1st Marine Division of three infantry regiments and one artillery regiment.
 Other units were the 12th Anti-Aircraft Artillery Battalion, 1st Amphibian Tractor Battalion, 3rd Armored Amphibian Tractor Battalion, 4th, 5th and 6th Marine War Dog Platoons, and Underwater Demolition Teams 6 and 7.

 Unlike the Japanese, who had effected a major alteration of their tactics for the forthcoming battle, the US invasion plan was essentially unchanged in conceptual terms from that of previous amphibious landings, even after suffering 3,000 casualties and enduring two months of delaying tactics in 'Horlicks' against the entrenched Japanese defenders in the Battle of Biak'.
 For Peleliu, US planners chose to land on the south-western beaches because of their proximity to the airfield in the south part of the island.
 The 1st Marines, commanded by Colonel Lewis B. Puller, were to land on the northern end of the assault on Beaches 1 and 2; the 5th Marines, under Colonel Harold D. Harris, were to land in the centre on Beaches Orange 1 and 2; and the 7th Marines, under Colonel Herman H. Hanneken, were to land at the southern end of the assault on Beach Orange 3.